Our Vegan Guide to Hanoi was put together during a trip to the Vietnamese capital in September 2017.

 65 Quan Su

-There is a small vegan supermarket downstairs with a variety of noodles, mock meat and vegan sauces, we were excited to find this but to be honest the selection was limited and lots of it included MSG.
+There is a small vegan supermarket downstairs with a variety of noodles, mock meat and vegan sauces, we were excited to find this but to be honest the selection was limited and lots of it included MSG, which might be a problem for some travellers.

 Upstairs, the restaurant has an extensive menu of vegan food with lots of mock meat and tofu dishes, we chose a couple of the set menus which were decent and well priced but as we expected they were heavy on the MSG.

-We also picked up some snacks for our train journey including tofu in tomato sauce and vegan spare ribs.
+We also picked up some snacks for our train journey including tofu in tomato sauce and vegan spare ribs (both were delicious).

 Uu Dam Chay